LearnersGuild/curriculum-app/modules/Node-Input-and-Output/exercises/pipes/README.md

 To get out of this either hit `control-c` to abort the script or `control-d` to close and complete your input to STDIN.

-Like this:
+For example:

-Run `node ./passthrough.js` and it should print `passthrough.js start` and then it starts capturing everything you type, you can type whatever you want, hit enter, type whatever.
-When you're done just hit `control-d` and what you typed is sent to your node script's STDIN.
+Run `node ./passthrough.js`.
+It should print `passthrough.js start` and then start capturing everything you type.
+You can type whatever you want, hit enter, type anything at all.
+When you're done hit `control-d` and what you typed is sent to your node script's STDIN.

 ## Part 2

-Okay now let's do something more useful than just print out out whatever we're given.
+Okay now let's do something more useful than just print out whatever we're given.
 In part two you're going to create a script that counts words in the text you pass to it through STDIN (Standard In).